-In permit year 2016 - 2017, County staff will research similar ordinances in Virginia, identify properties that border waterways in the County, and develop possible stream buffer criteria for new development.
+In this 4th permit year 2016 - 2017, County staff researched similar ordinances in Virginia, identified properties that border waterways in the County.
+Staff presented their finding to County Administration and obtained approval to develop possible stream buffer criteria for new development.